-If you’re a teenager reading this, a few things are probably true: you found porn young, you didn’t choose for it to become a habit, and you’re starting to notice it’s affecting you in ways you don’t like.
+If you're a teenager reading this, a few things may be true: you found porn young, you did not expect it to become a habit, and you are starting to notice effects you do not like.

-Maybe you’re spending more time on it than you want.
-Maybe the content has escalated into stuff that bothers you.
-Maybe it’s messing with your focus, your confidence, or how you see other people.
-Maybe you just feel off and you’re starting to connect the dots.
+You may be spending more time on it than you want.
+The content may have escalated into things that bother you.
+It may be affecting your focus, your confidence, or how you see other people.
+You may also feel off without knowing exactly how to explain it yet.

 Key takeaways

-- Reduce access first: charge your phone outside your bedroom, use content blockers, remove triggering apps; environment changes beat willpower every time
+- Reduce access first: charge your phone outside your bedroom, use content blockers, and remove apps that usually lead to porn

-- Urges peak within 5-15 minutes and then fade; your job is to get through that window with movement, environment changes, or a timer
+- Urges often peak within 5-15 minutes and then fade; movement, environment changes, and a timer can help you get through that window

-- You don’t need to tell everyone, but finding one trusted person (counselor, therapist, older sibling, helpline) breaks the isolation that keeps the cycle going
+- You do not need to tell everyone, but one trusted person or anonymous support option can reduce the isolation around the habit

 Your brain is still developing.
 Specifically, the prefrontal cortex (the part responsible for impulse control, long-term planning, and evaluating consequences) doesn't fully mature until your mid-twenties.

 - Your reward system is more reactive.
-Dopamine hits from porn feel more intense during adolescence than they will later.
-Your brain is primed to form strong habits around anything that delivers high reward, and porn is engineered to deliver the highest possible reward.
+High-reward content can feel especially compelling during adolescence.
+Your brain is primed to form strong habits around anything that delivers a large reward signal, and porn is designed to keep offering novelty.
+Learn more about how porn rewires your brain.

 - Habits form faster and run deeper.
 Neural pathways laid down during your teenage years are especially durable.
 A habit that starts at 13 wires itself in more firmly than one that starts at 25.